-In addition, John was one of six Canadian Gen-Xers featured in the NFB documentary Le Temps X, was the co-host of Canadian Biker Television, co-authored the quirky guidebook Victoria: Secrets of the City for Arsenal Pulp Press, was nominated for an Alternative Association of Newsweeklies Award, is currently co-president of the board of directors for Intrepid Theatre (producers of the annual Fringe Festival) and is a frequent instructor and guest speaker at universities, colleges, schools and community groups around Victoria.
+In addition, John was one of six Canadian Gen-Xers featured in the NFB documentary Le Temps X, was the co-host of Canadian Biker Television, co-authored the quirky guidebook Victoria: Secrets of the City for Arsenal Pulp Press, was nominated for an Alternative Association of Newsweeklies Award, served as co-president of the board of directors for Intrepid Theatre (producers of the annual Fringe Festival) and is a frequent instructor and guest speaker at universities, colleges, schools and media panels around Victoria.
 His published interviews include the likes of musicians Bruce Cockburn, Pat Benatar, Ani DiFranco and Billy Bragg; filmmakers David Cronenberg, Guillermo del Toro, Paul Gross and Ron Mann; authors Neil Gaiman, Ronald Wright, Starhawk and Thomas King; and such various personalities as Canadian astronaut Robert Thirsk, Titanic explorer Tom Zaller, New Age pioneer Shakti Gawain, comedian Ryan Stiles and veteran west coast rock ‘n’ roll DJ Red Robinson.

 You can reach him at firstname.lastname@example.org or 250-721-6222.
 His Twitter feed is @BlackstrapJack . . . but you won’t find him on Facebook.